franciscolopes26/franciscolopes26/README.md

 My name is **Francisco Lopes** and I'm a web backend developer.

-I using PHP/Laravel to develop back-end and I'm familiar with JavaScript/Vue.js to develop front-end.
+I using PHP/Laravel or python with flask  to develop back-end and I'm familiar with JavaScript/Vue.js/ angular to develop front-end.

 I'm interested in new technology especially blockchain.